jdeisenberg/icljs/_sources/filter_function.rst

 Instead, you can use ``partial``.
 Before showing you how it is written, here’s the idea behind it.
 You know how you login to an e-commerce site you’ve used before and you purchase a new item?
 The checkout form shows up with much of the information already filled in (name, shipping/billing address) and all you need to do is  complete one or two items.
 In essence, the form is *partially* filled in.

 So here’s the trick: we’re going to give ``partial`` the two-parameter function and the first argument.
-The result will be a partially-called function that is waiting to be called with the second argument, much as the web site send you a partically-completed form that was waiting to be completed with extra information.
+The result will be a partially-called function that is waiting to be called with the second argument, much as the web site sends you a partially-completed form that was waiting to be completed with extra information.

 Before doing the whole program, let’s see how you could write a ``partial`` function for filtering averages above 50.
 I've put the symbols in the expression in ``above-average`` in the same order as the parameters.